Interpretable Role-Based Clustering in Multi-Layer Financial Networks: Role-based Clustering in Multi-Layer Financial Networks

 Having obtained the optimal clustering for $M= 6$ clusters in the previous step, we now illustrate the associated role-based clustering through a coloring of the nodes in Figure~\ref{fig:mmsr_clust}, where we plot the two segments in Figure~\ref{fig:sec_unsec_net} in a single graph.

-To facilitate interpretation of our clusters, we visualize the average embedding of nodes within each cluster in Figure~\ref{fig:mmsr_prof}.
+To facilitate interpretation, we visualize the average embedding of nodes within each cluster in Figure~\ref{fig:mmsr_prof}.
 This plot reveals clear structural differences across clusters with respect to their relative market activity.
-As we demonstrate below, these embeddings can be analyzed along four key dimensions, outlined in Table~\ref{tab:reading_dimensions}.
+As demonstrated below, these embeddings can be analyzed along four key dimensions, outlined in Table~\ref{tab:reading_dimensions}.
 These dimensions provide a basis for understanding the relative role of each cluster.
 A summary of these characterizations is presented in Table~\ref{tab:cluster_roles}.
+Appendix~\ref{app:missing_robust} confirms that these role assignments remain robust when we randomly remove edges to simulate incomplete reporting.

-Inspecting the embedding of the red cluster, we observe many connections compared with the other profiles, indicating the red cluster contains systemically relevant institutions.
+Inspecting the embedding of the green cluster, we observe many connections compared with the other profiles, indicating the green cluster contains systemically relevant institutions.
 Also, we see relatively equal outgoing compared to ingoing connections in the secured market, showing secured market intermediation.
 However, in the unsecured market, we predominantly see cash borrowing.
-Moreover, since we observe activity in both the secured and unsecured markets, the red cluster is cross-market intermediating.
-Finally, there is a high number of direct connections, allowing the red cluster immediate counterparty access.
+Moreover, since we observe activity in both the secured and unsecured markets, the green cluster is cross-market intermediating.
+Finally, there is a relatively high number of direct connections, allowing the green cluster immediate counterparty access.

-Inspecting the embedding of the purple cluster, we observe a comparatively moderate total weight of links, pointing to a mid-tier level of connectivity.
-The secured segment displays an almost perfect balance between outgoing and ingoing links, signaling intermediation in that market.
-Because there is no activity in the unsecured segment, the segment-balance dimension shows strong specialization in the secured market.
-Finally, the ratio of indirect to direct links is high, indicating indirect market access.

-The blue cluster resembles the purple cluster but sits somewhat higher on the connectivity scale, suggesting a more systemically relevant position.
-Its secured-segment links are again broadly balanced between outgoing and ingoing, consistent with intermediation.
-Unlike the purple cluster, it maintains a thin set of unsecured links, so the segment-balance dimension points to incipient cross-segment activity rather than pure specialism.
-The large share of second-degree over first-degree links persists, implying reliance on indirect counterparties.

-The orange cluster has a moderate number of links, placing it between mid-tier and niche in terms of connectivity.
-In the secured market it has slightly more direct outgoing and ingoing links than the purple and blue clusters, so its counterparty access is more direct.
-Its links are almost exclusively secured, giving it a clear segment specialism, while the roughly even split between lending and borrowing in that segment again denotes intermediation.
+The blue cluster shows by far the lowest overall connectivity, marking it as a peripheral participant.
+It is active only in the unsecured segment and almost exclusively through outgoing links, behaving primarily as a cash supplier.
+Its absence from the secured segment gives an unsecured-market specialism, and because its links are predominantly first-order, its few counterparties are accessed directly.